phchma/phchma.github.io/index.md

 ## Education
 * 2012 Ph.
-D., majored in Ferrous Metallurgy, University of Science and Technology, Beijing.
+D., majored in Ferrous Metallurgy, University of Science and Technology, Beijing
-*   2007 B. E., majored in Metallurgical Engineering, University of Science and Technology, Beijing.
+* 2007 B. E., majored in Metallurgical Engineering, University of Science and Technology, Beijing

-## Header 2
+## Work Experience
+- College of Materials Science and Engineering, Chongqing University
+  - Professor, 2019-present
+  - Associate Professor, 2014-2019
+  - Assistant Professor, 2012-2014

 > This is a blockquote following a header.
 >